tanviagwl98/Assistive_AI_FullStack_Project/docs/system-design-architecture.md

 My Marriage is designed as a **modular monolith**: one deployable backend application containing clearly separated business modules.

 The architecture is intentionally not microservices-first.
 The product has many strongly connected domains such as weddings, events, guests, invitations, RSVPs, vendors, expenses, accommodation, transportation, documents, and wedding-day execution.

-Keeping these domains inside one application simplifies transactions, development, testing, deployment, and local development while preserving clear module boundaries for future extraction if scale requires it.
+Keeping these domains inside one application simplifies development, testing, deployment, local development, and operational complexity while preserving clear module boundaries for future extraction if scale requires it.

+MongoDB is used as the primary database because the application contains a combination of structured relationships, flexible wedding-specific data, event configurations, guest information, media metadata, and evolving feature requirements.
+Mongoose provides schema definitions, validation, middleware, indexes, references, and a structured data-access layer on top of MongoDB.

 ## High-Level Architecture